 The CX-9 has a standard space-saver spare tire so you can replace a flat tire and drive to have the flat repaired or replaced.
 A spare tire isn’t available on the Voyager; it requires you to depend on roadside assistance and your vehicle will have to be towed.

 For better maneuverability, the CX-9’s turning circle is .9 feet tighter than the Voyager’s (38.8 feet vs. 39.7 feet).

 The CX-9 is 4.4 inches shorter than the Voyager, making the CX-9 easier to handle, maneuver and park in tight spaces.

-To make loading and unloading groceries and cargo easier when your hands are full, the CX-9 Touring/Grand Touring/Signature’s power liftgate can be opened or closed just by waving your foot, leaving your hands completely free.
+To make loading and unloading groceries and cargo easier when your hands are full, the CX-9 Touring/Grand Touring/Signature’s power liftgate can be opened or closed by the press of a button, or just by waving your foot on the Grand Touring/Signature, leaving your hands completely free.
 The Voyager doesn’t offer a power or hands-free opening liftgate.

 When two different drivers share the CX-9 Grand Touring/Signature, the memory seats make it convenient for both.
 Each setting activates different, customized memories for the driver’s seat position.
 The Voyager doesn’t offer memory seats.

 The CX-9 Grand Touring/Signature has a standard heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The Voyager doesn’t offer a heads-up display.

 The CX-9’s front and rear power windows all open or close fully with one touch of the switches, making it more convenient at drive-up windows and toll booths, or when talking with someone outside the car.
 The Voyager’s standard passenger windows don’t open or close automatically.
 The Voyager LX’s rear windows don’t close automatically.